 Infrastructure and structures that may be allowed in protected areas include:

-- Service facilities, which are essential public infrastructure such as electricity transmission lines, telecommunication towers, marine navigational aids and water or gas pipelines; and
+- service facilities, such as electricity transmission lines, telecommunication towers, marine navigational aids and water or gas pipelines; and

 - the cardinal principle for the management of national parks will be observed as far as possible